-The overall proportion of female entrants in 2013/14 was 62.3%, which is the highest level recorded by EDMARC.
+The overall proportion of female entrants in 2014/15 was 61.7%.
 Subject differences remain at postgraduate taught level, with the College of Humanities and Social Science attracting the highest proportion of female entrants.
-Since 2006/07 the proportion of PGT entrants with a registered disability has increased from a low of 3.5% in 2006/07 to 4.9% in 2013/14.
-The proportion of UK-domiciled entrants from an ethnic minority background has increased from 5.5% in 2002/03 to 11.0% in 2013/14.
-Outcomes of PGT entrants show that female students are slightly more likely to have a successful outcome from their programme of study.
-There is little difference between the outcomes of disabled and non-disabled entrants.
+Since 2006/07 the proportion of PGT entrants with a registered disability has increased from a low of 3.5% in 2006/07 to 5.1% in 2014/15.
+The proportion of UK-domiciled entrants from an ethnic minority background has increased from 5.5% in 2002/03 to 10.9% in 2014/15.
+Outcomes of PGT entrants show that female students are slightly more likely to have a successful outcome from their programme of study than male students, as are non-disabled than disabled students.